joe-taylor/ckanext-bcgov-schema/scripts/scheming_migration/README.md

 ## Usage

-Install dependencies using `node ci`, configure the environment variables using your method of choice, and then use a suitable version of node (< 14) on index.js.
+Install dependencies using `node ci`, configure environment variables using your method of choice, and then use a suitable version of node (< 14) on index.js.

     % node ci
     % node -v